syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Getting-Started.md

 ## Data binding

-You can bind the data to Grid control using `DataSource` property.
+You can bind the data to grid control using the `DataSource` property.

 {% highlight razor %}